mjshao06/pdifFinder/README.md

 You should install BLAST and add it in environment variable, you can download from `https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/`.
 BLAST version is 2.10.1 in pdifFinder.

 * One:
   You can download from github by `git clone https://github.com/mjshao06/pdifFinder.git`.
-Then execute `cd pdifFinder` `pip install .`.
+Then execute `cd pdifFinder`.
+Last execute `pip install .`.
 * Two:
   You can install PdifFinder from [PyPI](https://pypi.org/project/PdifFinder) by `pip install PdifFinder`.